Rhodes-CS-Department/comp241-sp23/project1/index.md

         move forward
 ```

+Note: When we talk about the "square to the right of the mouse," this depends on which way the mouse is facing.
+For example, if the mouse is facing west, then the square to the right of the mouse is the square immediately north of the mouse.

 You can deduce these properties inside of the `act()` function in a few ways:

 - To get your current location, call `getLocation()`.